jspataro791/PySLCacheDebugger/README.md

 # PySLCacheDebugger
 A cache searcher/debugger for the Second Life viewer texture cache.
 This project is still in initial development with the hopes of soon providing a user interface to browse the cache (thumbnails).
+This project aims to be an open source replacement to the widely-used SLCacheViewer which was recently broken by a change in the SL viewer source code.

 ## Dependencies
 * Python 3.6